yogat3ch/writing/Dynamic Voting System.md

 $$n=\left(\dfrac{z_{\alpha/2}\sigma}{E}\right)^2$$

+When
-The margin of error is set by the voters in each voting domain with typical margins of error being anywhere from .01 to .1.
+The margin of error _(E)_ is set by the voters in each voting domain with typical margins of error being anywhere from .01 to .1.

 ### Amending Enacted Legislation
 - Within our dynamic voting system, the process of amending enacted legislation is designed to be open and flexible.